tomcritchlow/tomcritchlow.github.io/_posts/2019-10-21-occult-ads.md

 ## Implied Logic

-So, when I see a specific ad - for example this one:
+Sometimes when I see a specific ad - for example this one:

 ![](/images/bonobosad.png)